Walking through Romans

 “You, therefore, have no excuse, you who pass judgment on someone else, for at whatever point you judge the other, you are condemning yourself, because you who pass judgment do the same things.
 Now we know that God's judgment against those who do such things is based on truth.

 So when you, a mere man, pass judgment on them and yet do the same things, do you think you will escape God's judgment?
 Or do you show contempt for the riches of his kindness, tolerance and patience, not realizing that God's kindness leads you toward repentance?
-But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God's wrath, when his righteous judgment will be God "will give to
+But because of your stubbornness and your unrepentant heart, you are storing up wrath against yourself for the day of God's wrath, when his righteous judgment will be God "will give to each person according to what he has done."

 To those who by persistence in doing good seek glory, honor and immortality, he will give eternal life.
 But for those who are self-seeking and who reject the truth and follow evil, there will be wrath and anger.